SorinC123/Climate-Change-with-ClimateWins/README.md

    [Download](https://en.wikipedia.org/wiki/MNIST_database)

 4. **Answers Dataset for Pleasant Weather Prediction**
    Provided by Career Foundry, this dataset labels "pleasant" days as `1` and "unpleasant" days as `0`.
 It was used to evaluate different machine learning models for predicting pleasant weather based on weather observations.
    *(This dataset is proprietary.)*

 ### **Machine Learning Techniques**

-**Convolutional Neural Network (CNN):** Built a CNN for visual weather pattern recognition using images of different weather conditions (cloudy, sunny, rainy).
+**Convolutional Neural Network (CNN):** Applied this model in various configurations to identify different weather stations across Europe.
+The model was also used to recognize images representing different weather types (e.g., rain, sunshine, etc.).

 **Recurrent Neural Network (RNN):** Applied to predict time-series weather data, leveraging sequential data.